bookwyrm-social/documentation/content/using_bookwyrm/privacy-controls.md

 ### Private

 - Only members of the group can view the group page, members and its Lists

-- All the Groups statuses and Lists will also be private.
+- All the Groups Lists will also be private.

 ---